-§ 130-166.63.
-Preamble. - The General Assembly finds and declares that continued installation, at a rapidly and constantly accelerating rate, of septic tanks and other types of ground absorption sewage treatment and disposal systems in a faulty or improper manner and in areas where unsuitable soil and population density adversely affect the efficiency and functioning of these systems, has a detrimental affect on the public health through contamination of land, groundwater, and surface waters.
-Recognizing, however, that sewage can be rendered ecologically safe and the public health protected if such methods of sewage treatment and disposal are properly regulated and recognizing that ground absorption sewage treatment and disposal will continue to be necessary to meet the needs of an expanding population, the General Assembly intends hereby to insure the regulation of ground absorption sewage treatment and disposal systems so that such systems may continue to be used, where appropriate, without jeopardizing the public health.
-(1973, c.
-452, s.
-3; 1981, c.
-949, s.
-3.)
+§ 130A-333.
+Purpose. - The General Assembly finds and declares that continued installation, at a rapidly and constantly accelerating rate, of septic tank systems and other types of sanitary sewage systems in a faulty or improper manner and in areas where unsuitable soil and population density adversely affect the efficiency and functioning of these system, has a detrimental affect on the public health and environment through contamination of land, groundwater and surface waters.
+Recognizing, however, that sewage can be rendered ecologically safe and the public health protected if methods of sewage collection, treatment and disposal are properly regulated and recognizing that sanitary sewage collection, treatment and disposal will continue to be necessary to meet the needs of an expanding population, the General Assembly intends to ensure the regulation of sewage collection, treatment and disposal systems so that these systems may continue to be used, where appropriate, without jeodardizing the public health.

-§ 130-166.64.
-Definitions. - As used herein, unless the context otherwise requires:
+§ 130A-334.
+Definitions. - The following definitions shall apply throughout this Article:

-- (1) "Construction" means any work at the site of placement done for the purpose of preparing a residence, place of business or place of public assembly for initial occupancy, or subsequent additions thereto which increase sewage flow. - (2) "Health department" means any county, city, district, consolidated city-county or other health department authorized to be organized under Chapter 130 of the General Statutes. - (3) "Land sales business" means any business engaged in sales of land where a ground absorption sewage treatment and disposal system may be required, provided, however, that this definition shall not include sales of land upon which any residence, place of business, or place of public assembly is being or has been constructed and for which an improvements permit has been issued pursuant to G.S.
-130-166.2 [103-166.66]. - (4) "Location" means the initial placement for occupancy of a residence, place of business, or place of public assembly. - (5) "Mobile home dealer" means every person or firm offering mobile homes for sale or lease within this State. - (6) "Mobile home sales lot" means any place where two or more mobile homes are displayed and offered for sale or lease. - (7) "Place of business" means any store, warehouse, manufacturing establishment, place of amusement or recreation, service station, office building, or any other place where people work. - (8) "Place of public assembly" means any fairground, auditorium, stadium, church, campground, theater, or any other place where people assemble. - (9) "Public or community sewage system" means a single system of sewage collection, treatment, and disposal owner and operated by a sanitary district, a metropolitan sewage district, a water and sewer authority, a county or municipality or a public
+(1) "Construction" means any work at the site of placement done for the purpose of preparing a residence, place of business or place of public assembly for initial occupancy, or subsequent additions or modifications which increase sewage flow.

+(2) "Land sales business" means any business engaged in sales of land where a sanitary sewage collection, treatment and disposal system may be required.
+This definition shall not include sales of land upon which any residence, place of business, or place of public assembly is being or has been constructed and for which an improvement permit has been issued pursuant to G.S.
+130A336.

-- utility. - (10) "Relocation" means the displacement of a residence or place of business from one site to another. - (11) "Residence" means any private home, dwelling unit in a multiple family structure, hotel, motel, summer camp, labor work camp, mobile home, institution, or any other place where people reside. - "Sanitary system of sewage treatment and disposal" means a complete system of sewage treatment and disposal including approved privies, septic tank systems, connection to public or community sewage systems, incinerators, mechanical toilets, composting toilets, recycling toilets, mechanical aeration systems or other such systems. - (13) "Septic tank system" means a ground absorption sewage treatment and disposal system consisting of a settling tank and a ground absorption field. - "Sewage" means and includes the liquid and solid human body waste, and liquids generated by domestic water-using fixtures and appliances, from any residence, place of business, or place of public assembly.
-For the purposes of this definition sewage shall not be construed to mean any industrial process wastewater or any other wastewater not considered to be domestic waste.
-(1973, c.
-452, s.
-4; 1981, c.
-949, s.
-3.)
+(3) "Location" means the initial placement for occupancy of a residence, place of business, or place of public assembly.

+(4) "Mobile home dealer" means a person or firm offering mobile homes for sale or lease within the State.

+(5) "Mobile home sales lot" means a place where two or more mobile homes are displayed and offered for sale or lease.

+(6) "Place of business" means any store, warehouse, manufacturing establishment, place of amusement or recreation, service station, office building, or any other place where people work.

+(7) "Place of public assembly" means a fairground, auditorium, stadium, church, campground, theater, or any other place where people assemble.

+(8) "Public or community sewage system" means a single system of sewage collection, treatment, and disposal owned and operated by a sanitary district, a metropolitan sewage district, a water and sewer authority, a county or municipality or a public utility.

+(9) "Relocation" means the displacement of a residence or place of business from one site to another.

+(10) "Residence" means any private home, dwelling unit in a multiple family structure, hotel, motel, summer camp, labor work camp, mobile home, institution, or any other place where people reside.

+(11) "Sanitary sewage system" means a complete system of sewage collection, treatment and disposal including approved privies, septic tank systems, connection to public or community sewage systems, sewage reuse or recycle systems, mechanical or biological treatment systems or other such systems.

+(12) "Septic tank system" means a subsurface sanitary sewage system consisting of a settling tank and a subsurface disposal field.

+(13) "Sewage" means the liquid and solid human body waste, and liquid waste generated by water-using fixtures and appliances, including those associated with foodhandling.
+The term does not include industrial process wastewater or sewage that is combined with industrial process wastewater.

-§ 130-166.65.
-Sanitary sewage treatment and disposal; rules.
+§ 130A-335.
+Sanitary sewage collection, treatment and disposal; rules.